-Bachelor in Fine Arts - Performance
+Bachelor in Fine Arts - Acting

-Theatre Bachelor of Fine Arts (BFA) in Performance is an intensive pre-professional curriculum.
+Bachelor of Fine Arts (BFA) in Acting is an intensive pre-professional curriculum.
 The program is designed to provide a broad understanding of the industry and an opportunity for full experience in the theatre arts with a concentration in performance.
 Students are required to audition each semester for possible casting in an array of productions.

 Admission to this program is contingent upon satisfaction of the general requirements for undergraduate admission to the University and a successful audition conducted by the department faculty

 To apply to Wayne State University please visit www.apply.wayne.edu.